Italian battleship Giulio Cesare: Modifications and reconstruction

-The main guns were bored out to 320 mm and the center turret and the torpedo tubes were removed.
-All of the existing secondary armament and AA guns were replaced by a dozen 120 mm guns in six twin-gun turrets and eight 100 mm AA guns in twin turrets.
+The main guns were bored out to 320 mm and relined and the center turret and the torpedo tubes were removed.
+All of the existing secondary armament and AA guns were replaced by twelve 120 mm guns in six twin-gun turrets and eight 100 mm AA guns in twin turrets.
 In addition the ship was fitted with a dozen Breda 37 mm light AA guns in six twin-gun mounts and twelve 13.2 mm Breda M31 anti-aircraft machine guns, also in twin mounts.
-In 1940 the 13.2 mm machine guns were replaced by 20 mm AA guns in twin mounts.
+In 1940 the 13.2 mm machine guns were replaced by Breda 20 mm Model 35 AA guns in twin mounts.
 Giulio Cesare received two more twin mounts as well as four additional 37 mm guns in twin mounts on the forecastle between the two turrets in 1941.
 The tetrapodal mast was replaced with a new forward conning tower, protected with 260 mm thick armor.
 Atop the conning tower there was a fire-control director fitted with two large stereo-rangefinders, with a base length of 7.2 m.

 The deck armor was increased during the reconstruction to a total of 135 mm over the engine and boiler rooms and 166 mm over the magazines, although its distribution over three decks, meant that it was considerably less effective than a single plate of the same thickness.
 The armor protecting the barbettes was reinforced with 50 mm plates.
 All this armor weighed a total of 3227 LT.
 The existing underwater protection was replaced by the Pugliese torpedo defense system that consisted of a large cylinder surrounded by fuel oil or water that was intended to absorb the blast of a torpedo warhead.
 It lacked, however, enough depth to be fully effective against contemporary torpedoes.
 A major problem with the reconstruction was that the ship's increased draft meant that the waterline armor belt was almost completely submerged with any significant load.

-Construction and service
+Service

 Launch of Giulio Cesare, 15 October 1911.

 Giulio Cesare, named after Julius Caesar, was laid down at the Gio.
 Ansaldo & C. shipyard in Genoa on 24 June 1910 and launched on 15 October 1911.
 She was completed on 14 May 1914 and served as a flagship in the southern Adriatic Sea during World War I. She saw no action, however, and spent little time at sea.
 Admiral Paolo Thaon di Revel, the Italian naval chief of staff, believed that Austro-Hungarian submarines and minelayers could operate too effectively in the narrow waters of the Adriatic.
 The threat from these underwater weapons to his capital ships was too serious for him to use the fleet in an active way.
-Instead, Revel decided to implement a blockade at the relatively safer southern end of the Adriatic with the battle fleet, while smaller vessels, such as the MAS torpedo boats, conducted raids on Austro-Hungarian ships and installations.
+Instead, Revel decided to implement the Otranto Barrage, a blockade at the relatively safer southern end of the Adriatic with the battle fleet, while smaller vessels, such as the MAS torpedo boats, conducted raids on Austro-Hungarian ships and installations.
 Meanwhile, Revel's battleships would be preserved to confront the Austro-Hungarian battle fleet in the event that it sought a decisive engagement.